wojnosystems/redis_cluster_proxy/README.md

 There are no timeouts.
 Again, don't use this in production.

-## Minimal resources

-Buffers are pre-allocated.
-There are 100 of them.
-After that, they're used it.
-I have plans to make this configurable, but that's not ready, yet.

-Concurrent connections to nodes is also limited to 10 for each cluster node.
-Again, I plan to make this configurable later.

-Buffer sizes are hard-coded to 1024.

 ## Lack of Online cluster resizing

 If you add or remove a shard from your cluster, this proxy doesn't do anything about that.
 You should probably start a new proxy pointing to the same hosts and then point your application to use the new proxy should you need an online resize.
 But you're not using this library for production, right?

+# Future Work

+Break up the bi-directional proxy and make them aware of which side they're proxying traffic for.
+As of this writing, every request is de-serialized and interpreted by the proxy.
+We don't really need to do this.
+We need to listen for CLUSTER slots and MOVED command and error, respectively.
+Those messages need to be intercepted and re-written.
+Other messages should be passed without a full de-serialization.

 # Copyright